 Having said that, just thinking about counseling can be daunting.
 I get it.
 Long before I even contemplated becoming a therapist, I remember the first time I even thought of picking up the phone to ask for help.
 In fact, you may not even know where to start, which is why I have created a few tips to help you find the right therapist for you.

 Here are some basic things to consider.
 What kind of a therapist are you looking for?

-What’s the difference between a counselor, therapist, psychologist, psychoanalyst, psychiatrist?
+What’s the difference between a counselor, therapist, psychologist, psychoanalyst, and psychiatrist?

 There are specific differences between each one.
-However, in general, they all have committed to graduate school and extensive hours in training with a commitment to make a difference in people’s lives by clarifying client’s feelings and help them make life decisions.
+However, in general, they all have committed to graduate school and extensive hours in training with a commitment to make a difference in people’s lives by clarifying clients’ feelings and helping them make life decisions.